 - Active Apple Music subscription and the Apple Music app for iOS, tvOS, iPadOS, or MacOS

-- Any iPhone or iPad running iOS or iPadOS 14.6:
+- Any iPhone or iPad running iOS or iPadOS 14.6 (extended support for dynamic head tracking was added in iOS 15):

 - Via built-in speakers on an iPhone XR or later (except iPhone SE), iPad Pro 12.9-inch (3rd generation or later), iPad Pro 11-inch, iPad (6th generation or later), iPad Air (3rd generation or later), or iPad Mini (5th generation)